HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 In this chapter, we will primarily be discussing caching within web browsers (1-2), as opposed to caching at the origin server or in a CDN.
 Nevertheless, many of the specific caching topics discussed in this chapter rely on the relationship between the browser and the server (or CDN, if one is used).

 The key to understanding how caching (and the web) works is to remember that it all consists of transactions between a requesting entity (e.g. a browser) and a responding entity (e.g. a server).
 Each transaction consists of two parts:

 1. The request from the requesting entity ("*I want object X*"), and
 1. The response from the responding entity ("*Here is object X*").

 When we talk about caching, it refers to the object (HTML page, image, etc.) cached by the requesting entity.

 Below figure shows how a typical request/response flow works for an object (e.g. a web page).
 A CDN sits between the browser and the server.
 Note that at each point in the browser → CDN → server flow, each of the caching entities first checks whether it has the object in its cache.
 It returns the cached object to the requester if found, before forwarding the request to the next caching entity in the chain:

-**Placeholder for Figure 1**

 {{ figure_markup(
-  image="0_request_response_flow_with_caching.png",
+  image="request-response-flow-with-caching.png",
   link="https://almanac.httparchive.org/static/images/2020/caching/0_request_response_flow_with_caching.png",
   caption="Request/response flow for an object.", description="Sequence diagram showing the usage of cache in a typical request/response flow for an object."